madpixelchile/react-web-test/README.md

 ### Node SASS Chokidar

-This is for develop project with SASS css
+This is for develop project with SASS css.<br>
 Documentation:
 https://www.npmjs.com/package/node-sass-chokidar